campbellmarianna/new_herd_immunity/README.md

+## Note: If you run this with 100000 people go get a snack because it will take a while.
 ## Final Project: Herd Immunity Simulation

 We're going to create a basic simulation of herd immunity by modeling how a virus moves through a population where some (but not all) of a population is vaccinated against this virus.